pangkaiguo/HudX/docs/en/IMPLEMENTATION.md

 1. Check if redraw needed (dirty flag)
 2. Clear canvas
 3. Get all elements from Storage
-4. Sort by zLevel and z
+4. Sort by zlevel and z
 5. Render each element

 **Performance Optimization**: